Neural Embeddings for Text: Neural embedding method

 For example, if we select three layers from the standard BERT base model, and if each selected layer has $768$ weights, then the resulting embedding will have size $768 * 3 = 2304$.
 Before entering Equation \ref{eq:neural}, the weights of each layer are flattened from their possibly multidimensional tensor form.

-Through this paper we use the pretrained transformer \cite{Devlin2018BERT} model \textit{bert-base-uncased} from the transformers python library \cite{Wolf:2020:Transformers}.
-We find the final block 11 of the model to perform best.
-In the next section we use the following selection, where each layer name has the prefix 'bert.encoder.layer.': \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $L_1 = 11.output.dense.bias$ \item $L_2 = 11.output.LayerNorm.weight$ \item $L_3 = 11.output.LayerNorm.bias$ \end{enumerate} We do not find compelling enough performance benefits in using a larger BERT model (e.g. bert-large-uncased-whole-word-masking, bert-large-uncased).
-However, we note that the layers of the final block perform best, which is 23 for large BERT.
+Through this paper we use the pretrained transformer \cite{Devlin2018BERT} model \textit{bert-base-uncased} from the transformers library \cite{Wolf:2020:Transformers}.
+We found that layers either from the top of the model, or from the last transformer block of the model perform best.
+In the next section we use the following selection (see Appendix \ref{Apx:Neural}), by the notations of the huggingface transformers library \footnote{https://github.com/huggingface/transformers}: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $L_0 = cls.predictions.transform.LayerNorm.weight$ \item $L_1 = cls.predictions.transform.LayerNorm.bias$ \item $L_2 = cls.predictions.transform.dense.bias$ \end{enumerate}

-During micro-tuning, the model is tasked with its pretraining objective.
-In the case of BERT, that is the masked token task.
-We chose a periodic masking strategy, wherein the masking (or absence of masking) repeats at every $M$th token.
-Consider the masking blueprint $(k, m)$.
+The micro-tuning task is similar to its pretraining objective, the masked token task.
+In order to keep the tuning to few epochs with few masking combinations, and to avoid the randomness of the masking, we chose a periodic masking strategy, wherein the masking (or absence of masking) repeats at every $P$th token.
+Consider the masking blueprint $(k, m)$, $P=k+m$.
 To obtain an input from the text, we keep the first $k$ tokens of the text and mask next $m$ tokens, repeating this pattern to the end of the text.
 We then generate our second input by shifting the pattern by 1 token, followed by shifting 2 tokens, and so on up to $k+m-1$ tokens.
 Moreover, we can create inputs from not one but several blueprints: $[(k_1,m_1), ..., (k_n,m_n)]$.
-All these inputs, randomly shuffled, constitute a 'dataset' for the micro-tuning.
-For more details see Appendix \ref{app:Details}.
-We found especially useful a mix of the simplest masking blueprints: $[(2,1),(1,1),(1,2),(1,3)]$.

-We found comparable results for tuning with 5-20 epochs with learning rate in the range $10^{-5} - 10^{-4}$ (see Appendix \ref{app:n_epochs}).
-For the evaluation in Section \ref{sec:Evaluation} we used 20 epochs with rate $5*10^{-5}$.

-Interestingly, if we do not mask tokens at all (but require prediction for all tokens), we still get reasonable embeddings, albeit with much lower 'quality' if assessed as we do in Section \ref{sec:Evaluation}.
-The loss is still defined by cross entropy, no matter how easy the prediction task is, and for the same reason there is always weights difference in Equation \ref{eq:neural}.
+For clarity, this algorithm for creating inputs is shown in Appendix \ref{Apx:Neural}, Figure \ref{alg:inputs}.